Einstein's thought experiments: Magnet and conductor

-Einstein's wording of the second postulate was one with which nearly all theorists of his day could agree.
-His wording is a far more intuitive form of the second postulate than the stronger version frequently encountered in popular writings and college textbooks.
+Einstein's wording of the first postulate was one with which nearly all theorists of his day could agree.
+His second postulate expresses a new idea about the character of light.
+Modern textbooks combine the two postulates.
+One popular textbook expresses the second postulate as, "The speed of light in free space has the same value c in all directions and in all inertial reference frames."

 Trains, embankments, and lightning flashes

-The topic of how Einstein arrived at special relativity has been a fascinating one to many scholars: A lowly, twenty-six year old patent officer (third class), largely self-taught in physics and completely divorced from mainstream research, nevertheless in the year 1905 produced four extraordinary works (Annus Mirabilis papers), only one of which (his paper on Brownian motion) appeared related to anything that he had ever published before.
+The topic of how Einstein arrived at special relativity has been a fascinating one to many scholars: A twenty-six year old patent officer (third class), largely self-taught in physics and completely divorced from mainstream research, nevertheless in the year 1905 produced four extraordinary works (Annus Mirabilis papers), only one of which (his paper on Brownian motion) appeared related to anything that he had ever published before.

 Einstein's paper, On the Electrodynamics of Moving Bodies, is a polished work that bears few traces of its gestation.
 Documentary evidence concerning the development of the ideas that went into it consist of, quite literally, only two sentences in a handful of preserved early letters, and various later historical remarks by Einstein himself, some of them known only second-hand and at times contradictory.

 In regards to the relativity of simultaneity, Einstein's 1905 paper develops the concept vividly by carefully considering the basics of how time may be disseminated through the exchange of signals between clocks.
 In his popular work, Relativity: The Special and General Theory, Einstein translates the formal presentation of his paper into a thought experiment using a train, a railway embankment, and lightning flashes.
 The essence of the thought experiment is as follows: